 Moving can be hard for children to get a grasp on.
 Your kids understand that things are changing but they don’t understand how or why, and what awaits them.
 If you’re the parent, moving can be stressful enough on its own; adding kids into the mix may make it seem like an impossible day to get a handle on.

 However, with the right methods, you can get your kids moved without having to deal with any breakdowns.
 The secret is opening up the lines of communication with your child so that they can process how their life is changing.

 Involve them in your pre-move prep

 Don’t hide what is happening.
-Moving will have an impact on your child’s day to day life and children thrive on stability (don’t we all).
+Moving will have an impact on your child’s day-to-day life and children thrive on stability (don’t we all).
 Keeping them informed will only make the experience smoother for you both in the end.
 Let them pack some of their belongings into boxes.
 Have them help you fold their clothes or put their toys in containers.
 Kids love having a job and knowing that they are being included.
-This will help your child gain some understanding on what is occurring and it will help them stay calm.
+This will help your child gain some understanding on what’s happening, and it will help them stay calm.